IdiotUser/DnD/DnD/Sunset-Fortune/Compendium/Jean-Luc.md

   - character
 icon: FasCircleUser
 ---
+Jean-Luc or Jean de Luc
+Jean, a very common, very popular name of the period.
+Luc, any one of a number of small villages.
 # Appearance
 Sports a large tricorn with accompanying [red feather](<Le Cormoran de Crétine>).
 A Van Dyke beard, of which he is quite proud of.